Maya 2015→2017 / Katana† 2.6+

 Every asset is read in the DCC App as an

 Rendering of Assets is always procedural and deferred.
-Full deformation 3D motion blur is supported.
+Full deformation 3D curved motion blur is supported.
 Scene translation is faster since the actual data is outside of the DCC App, keeping scenes light-weight.
-Sharing of instances is automatically handled by the path tracer.
+Sharing of instances is automatically handled by the path tracers.
 This produces tiny memory footprint and quick time-to-first-pixel.
-Supported renderers are 3Delight, V-Ray, RenderMan and Arnold.
+Supported renderers are 3Delight, Arnold and RenderMan.
+Support for V-Ray and Redshift is currently work in progress.

-Easy to inspect metadata of Asset files such as back-end, start frame, end frame, total frames, number of motion samples, straight from the Maya UI on mouse over, and without actually spending time reading the whole asset.
+Easy to inspect metadata of Asset files such as back-end, start frame, end frame, total frames, number of motion samples etc. straight from the Maya UI on mouse over the Asset file, and without actually spending time reading the whole asset.

 Other registered trademarks are property of their respective owners.